 Day 4: Aguas Calientes -Machupicchu,(Huaynapicchu) Aguas Calientes, Cusco.

-(* Entrance fee to Huaynapicchu mt walk extra of USD$ 70 per person).
+Entrance fee for Huaynapicchu USD$ 70 per person, book in advance.

-- Daily departures in small group, (4 person mínimum).
+- Daily departures upon your request and availability.
+(3-4 person mínimum).

 - Pre-Departure briefing the night before of your tour in your hotel.

-- Experienced english speaking mountain guide, expert cooks team.
+- Experienced English speaking mountain guide, expert cooks amd porters.